Skip to content

 How long is the ferry from Piraeus to Mykonos?

-The fastest crossing takes approximately 2 hours 40 minutes, while slower services can take up to 4 hours 40 minutes.
-The time you spend at sea depends on which operator you choose and the type of vessel.
+The fastest crossing takes approximately 2 hours 40 minutes, while the slowest takes around 4 hours 40 minutes.
+Journey times depend on the ferry type and company.

 How much does the Piraeus to Mykonos ferry cost?

-Standard seat tickets start from €44 per person and can reach €53 depending on the operator, the seat class you select, and the time of year you travel.
+Ticket prices start from €44 per person for a standard seat.
+Prices can go up to €53 depending on the company, seat class, and time of year.

 Which ferry companies operate the Piraeus–Mykonos route?